 The following is a list of typical Stage 2 Detailed Design activities:

 Add pavement elevations to Interchange Details.
 Develop grading plans.

+For widening projects saw cutting the pavement, provide the longitudinal sawcut elevation as well as sufficient information (profile grade location, profile grade elevations, cross slope, superelevation, and width dimensions) so the edge of travelled way and/or face of curb elevations can be determined.

 For concrete pavements, determine locations of longitudinal and transverse joints.
 Show the locations of these joints on the Intersection Details and Interchange Details.